adamlikesr/walmart-sales/README.md

 Used lm() and predict() function to create a model and predict prices.

 Created functions new_prediction() and outputPrediction to take user inputs and predict prices.

+## About the Data
+This script uses data about Walmart sales from [Kaggle]("https://www.kaggle.com/datasets/yasserh/walmart-dataset?resource=download").
+The csv in this repository was last downloaded on 2025-08-30.